DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 - introduced ymaxcov_threshold for maximum TCN count represented in segment plots
 - fixed bug in creation of json file (doubled first solution)
 - fixed noControl filegroup bug
+- fixed noControl control-bam file access issue
+- run without SV in noControl cases
+- use true|false for SV cvalue and not yes|no

 * Version update to 2.0.0